cefriel/procedural-kg-llm/README.md

 ### data-results
 - **wikihow-json**: this folder contains the input WikiHow procedures in the original json format
-- **ontology**: this folder contains the demo procedural ontology used as reference in the experiments
+- **ontology**: this folder contains the procedural ontology used as reference in the experiments
 - **clean-flat-panel-monitor**, **fix-rubbing-door**, **cook-honey-glazed-parsnips**, **plant-bare-root-tree**: these folders contain input and output data for the 4 procedures
-- **previous-prompt-based-experiments**: this folder contains the results of previous experiments during the prompt engineering refinement process
+- **preliminary-experiments**: this folder contains the results of previous experiments during the prompt engineering refinement process

 ### human-assessment
+This folder contains:
-This folder contains materials and results from the human assessment of the LLM results
+- materials and results from the human assessment of the LLM results
+- a subfolder **preliminary-experiments** containing the materials and results from the human assessment of our preliminary experiments